tylerneylon/kkpuzzler/readme.md

   + [ ] Give a message if no solutions.
   + [ ] Give a solution and a message if multiple solutions.
 - [ ] For the auto-chosen filename, ensure it won't erase an existing file.
-- [ ] Make the status msg fade to dark gray over time.
+- [x] Make the status msg fade to dark gray over time.
 Thus a repeat of the same message (eg "saved to FILENAME") can still be understood as happening.
-- [ ] Right now typing 'w' and then hitting esc can cause a crash.
+- [x] Right now typing 'w' and then hitting esc can cause a crash.

 - [x] In clue-editing: hjkl goes to the next clueless group in that dir.
 - [x] In clue-editing: n goes to the next clueless group in reading order.
 - [x] If someone executes ":w" alone, it saves to the current filename.
-- [ ] Print out the time it took to solve a puzzle.
+- [x] Print out the time it took to solve a puzzle.

 Eventually:
 - [ ] Think about how to avoid losing data by closing a puzzle before saving.
       We could either save automatically all the time, or present a warning if they haven't saved yet.
 I'm leaning toward auto-saving.
+- [ ] Update the save system to avoid overwriting files (unless we're sure the save is an udpate to the version on disk).

 I'm thinking about a puzzle-editing mode that has different controls from puzzle-solving mode.
 The bad part about that is that it's a more complex mental